 Intelligence, Temperament and Personality Traits of the Bull Mastweiler

 These dogs are very intelligent animals and respond well to training at an early age.
-It’s important that you teach them when they are still puppies, however.
+You must teach them when they are still puppies, however.

 You will need to be very firm with them in their puppyhood.
 You can’t let any disobedient or destructive behavior go unnoticed as it will only grow further.

 It is, however, important to reward them for the good work that they do.
-The crave praise, and when given in the right event, it can help to reinforce good habits.
+They crave praise, and when given in the right event, it can help to reinforce good habits.

 The Bull Mastweiler has a very protective temperament.
 They are very friendly and affectionate towards their family members, but they tend to be very wary of outsiders.

-If there is an unknown dog or person coming over to the house, then there needs to be a proper introduction made so that your Bull Mastweiler knows that these are trustworthy people.
+If an unknown dog or person is coming over to the house, then there needs to be a proper introduction made so that your Bull Mastweiler knows that these are trustworthy people.